 Honors U.S. and Missouri Governments and Constitutions examines the U.S. and Missouri Constitutions including their impact on federal, state, and local government structure and power.
 Focus is on citizen and group efforts to influence government policies.
 This course fulfills the Missouri and U.S. Constitutions requirement.
-Honors U.S. and Missouri Governments and Constitutions fulfills part of the requirement for an Honors Certificate or Honors Diploma.
 Students cannot apply both PSC102 and PSC102H toward graduation.
 (S)